-If you are currently a Retired Member and receiving payments from the Plan, your DROP Distribution will be made to the same account.
-If you are a new Retiree requesting your first DROP Distribution, please complete and return the Direct Deposit Agreement.
-Kindly enclose a copy of a voided check.
+If you are currently a retired member and receiving payments from the Plan, your DROP Distribution will be made to the same account unless directed otherwise by you.
+If you are a new retiree requesting your first DROP Distribution, please complete and return the Direct Deposit Agreement.
+Kindly enclose a voided check.